nodecg/docs/docs/docker.md

 [More Information](https://docs.docker.com/engine/reference/builder/#copy)
 :::

-1. `FROM nodecg/nodecg:v1.5.0` Defines the parent image that should be used to build your Docker Image.
+1. `FROM nodecg/nodecg:v1.9.0` Defines the parent image that should be used to build your Docker Image.
 We use `nodecg/nodecg` with the latest version tag `v1.5.0`.
 The parent image already include [NodeCG](https://nodecg.com) and [nodecg-cli](https://github.com/nodecg/nodecg-cli).

-2. `# Install dependencies like bower` If you use bundles that require bower or any other external dependencies install them here.
+2. `# Add commands to install global dependencies here, like Bower` If you use bundles that require Bower or any other external dependencies, install them here.
 It will make the next build faster if these external dependencies dont change.
 To install bower use `RUN npm install -g bower`.

 2. `RUN nodecg install ... && nodecg defaultconfig ...` Installs your bundles and generates the default configs for them. (if you include the configuration later, you dont need to generate the default configuration)